Application of Martindale Abrasion and Pilling Tester

 (155±1)g

-Weight of holder and spindle
+Weight of the holder and the spindle

 24±0.5mm